 PS : If your making a lot I probably wouldn’t blow them out unless you invent a machine to blow them out .hehe! 😀 I blew three out and started seeing stars.lol 😀

 What you’ll need

 - gold/copper leaf (we got our copper leaf at Michaels it was actually quite pricey. (don’t forget to use your coupon by simply googling Michaels coupons.
-I always get at least 40% off 😀 ) (or scroll down to the bottom I am currently purchasing mine on Amazon for a steal deal)
+I always get at least 40% off 😀 ) (or scroll down to the very bottom I am currently purchasing mine on Amazon for a steal deal)

 - Gilding (adhesive for the copper leaf.
 I had some left from last year which I also purchased at Michaels in the martha stewart section)

 - 3 D paint. (at Michaels in the t-shirt making aisle comes in different colors)

 - Tissue paper

 Before painting our tissue paper we separated each piece of tissue and watered down our paint.